 - Picture Count (Up to 2000)

 The predecessor to the FM2.
 It is a fully mechanical camera.
-You can find copies of it for less than $100 on eBay.

-The trade off is that the flash sync speed is only 1/125 of a second, and maximum shutter speed is only 1/1000 of a second.
+The trade-off is that the flash sync speed is only 1/125 of a second, and maximum shutter speed is only 1/1000 of a second.